Publications

 - Tel: (+972) 9 63 94 87

-- Fax: (+972) 9 63 94 82 Email: willib@ccsg.tau.ac.il
+- Fax: (+972) 9 63 94 82 Email:

-It was suggested that we should publish the IASI membership in the
+It was suggested that we should publish the IASI membership in the Newsletter.
+We begin with a list of members from the African continent and from Asia:

-AFRICAN CONTINENT
+AFRICAN CONTINENTALGERIA

 - Centre National d'Information et de Documentation Sportive